solemnsky/solemnsky-js/README.md

 	- initRender(renderer): called exactly once at the beginning of a game, with a PIXI renderer

-	- stepRenderer(delta): called at ~60Hz, with the function of rendering the game world to the renderer with PIXI
+	- stepRenderer(id, delta): called at ~60Hz, with the function of rendering the game world to the renderer with PIXI and the id of the active player, null if not applicable

 ## top-level control structures